Zeturic/bpre-move-item/README.md

 If you're on Windows and using the bundled MSYS2, devkitARM comes preinstalled so you should skip this section.

 You'll also need to install devkitARM.

+If you already have devkitARM, but aren't sure whether it's set up properly or not, just try running `$DEVKITARM/bin/arm-none-eabi-gcc --version`.
+If you get version information, it's installed and set up correctly and you can skip this section.

-Installation instructions can be found [here](https://devkitpro.org/wiki/devkitPro_pacman#Installing_devkitPro_Pacman).
-For Ubuntu the following should work:
+Installation instructions can be found [here](https://devkitpro.org/wiki/devkitPro_pacman#Installing_devkitPro_Pacman), but for Ubuntu the following should work:

 ```shell
 $ wget https://github.com/devkitPro/pacman/releases/download/devkitpro-pacman-1.0.1/devkitpro-pacman.deb